mincongzhang/AAD/detail_explain.md

 \end{aligned}
 $$

-Ultimately get the differentiable expressions.
+Ultimately we get the differentiable expressions and we can compute derivatives.

+Pros:

+Cons:

 ### Automatic Differentiation Forward Mode - Dual Number